GoogleCloudPlatform/generative-ai/gemini/function-calling/sql-talk-app/README.md

 - APIs for Vertex AI, BigQuery, and Cloud Run enabled
 - Familiarity with Python and SQL concepts

-## Run and edit the app in Cloud Shell Editor
+## Run and modify the app in Cloud Shell Editor

+After you've tried out the live demo app, you can also run and modify the app using the Cloud Shell editor.

-[Open this repository and the sample app](https://shell.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/GoogleCloudPlatform/generative-ai.git&cloudshell_workspace=gemini/function-calling/sql-talk-app/&cloudshell_tutorial=tutorial.md&cloudshell_git_branch=sql-talk-tutorials&cloudshell_open_in_editor=app.py) in the Google Cloud Shell Editor, then follow the steps displayed in the tutorial in the sidebar.
+[Open this repository and the sample app](https://shell.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/GoogleCloudPlatform/generative-ai.git&cloudshell_workspace=gemini/function-calling/sql-talk-app/&cloudshell_tutorial=tutorial.md&cloudshell_git_branch=sql-talk-tutorials&cloudshell_open_in_editor=app.py) in the Cloud Shell Editor, then follow the steps displayed in the tutorial in the sidebar.

 ## Additional resources